Law

 • Applicants must demonstrate a minimum of five years of full-time work experience.

-• Applicants whose primary language is not English and who obtained their admitting degree (JD or LLB or undergraduate degree in any other discipline) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (bachelor's degree) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
 The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are the most common tests:

 • TOEFL with the following minimum scores: